btok/Getting-and-Cleaning-Data/ReadMe.md

 3. Run the file 'run_analysis.R'.

 4. The txt file of task 5 will be created in your working directory under the name 'avg_by_activity_subject.txt'.

-Transformation task is devided into 5 tasks:
-1. Merges the training and the test sets to create one data set.
-2. Extracts only the measurements on the mean and standard deviation for each measurement.
-3. Uses descriptive activity names to name the activities in the data set
-4. Appropriately labels the data set with descriptive activity names.
-5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Data transformation: